Biological Sciences Programs

 Set Yourself Up for Success

-Students pursuing the Science Communication Certificate will gain professional development, networking opportunities, and an online portfolio showcasing the projects they completed.
+Students pursuing the Science Communication & Storytelling Certificate will gain professional development, networking opportunities, and an online portfolio showcasing the projects they completed.
 They will also acquire strategies to effectively apply key communication principles across various fields and contexts.
-Upon completion, students will receive a notation on their transcripts indicating their achievement in the Science Communication Certificate Program.
+Upon completion, students will receive a UChicago Certificate indicating their achievement in the Science Communication Certificate Program.

 Questions?

-Please reach out to your admissions team at, bsd-masters@uchicago.edu, with any questions about the program or registration process.
+Please reach out to our admissions team at, bsd-masters@uchicago.edu, with any questions about the program or registration process.